thautwarm/FSTan/README.md

    ```
 3. Cannot implement instance for datatypes that are not constructed by a type constructor.
 For instance, you cannot implement any typeclass for all primitives types like integers, floats and so on, unless you wrap them ...

-4. Cannot separate typeclass instances from datatype definitions, which means that you cannot extend an existed datatype and might hurt.